Attention Capture: Attention capture with persuasion motives

 \section{Attention capture with persuasion motives}

-We now turn to the problem of optimal dynamic information structures when the designer has preferences over both the DM's action and stopping time.
+We finally turn to the problem of optimal dynamic information structures when the designer has preferences over both the DM's action and stopping time.
 For instance, a retail platform might generate revenue from both commissions (purchase decision) and advertisements (browsing duration); a law firm on a hybrid fee model might charge for both winning the case (contingent fees) as well as for their time (hourly fees); and so on.
-Within the binary environment $(\Theta = A = \{0,1\})$, say that the designer's preferences $\hat f: A \times \mathcal{T} \to \mathbb{R}$ are \emph{additively separable across actions and times} if for some strictly increasing function $f(\tau)$.
-Implicit in this formulation is that the designer has state-independent preferences.
+Within the binary environment $(\Theta = A = \{0,1\})$, say that the designer's preferences $\hat f: A \times \mathcal{T} \to \mathbb{R}$ are \emph{additively separable across actions and times} if for some strictly increasing function $f(\tau)$.\footnote{Subsequent work \citep*{koh2024persuasion} studies implementation of joint distributions over actions and stopping times.
+However, we have not found a way to employ those duality approaches to the additively separable case studied here.
+This suggests that the perturbation techniques developed here are complementary.} Implicit in this formulation is that the designer has state-independent preferences.

 Relative to pure attention capture, the DM's continuation value now depends on both \emph{when} she expects to stop, as well as \emph{what} beliefs she expects to hold when she does.
 If, for instance, after time $t$ the continuation information structure assigns high probability to stopping at a belief at which DM is indifferent between actions, this depresses incentives to continue paying attention since information has no value then.